-This was made possible by the generosity of Historic Royal Palaces; thousands of individual donors; trusts and foundations such as The Garfield Weston Foundation, The On Organ Fund, All Churches Trust and The Ecclesiastical Music Trust; and a number of gifts given in memory of organists, organ devotees and members of the congregation.
+The Choral Foundation helped to fund the overhaul of the historic Schrider/Hill organ in 2013 by Harrison & Harrison of Durham.
+The overhaul was also made possible by the generosity of Historic Royal Palaces; thousands of individual donors; trusts and foundations such as The Garfield Weston Foundation, The ON Organ Fund, All Churches Trust and The Ecclesiastical Music Trust; and a number of gifts given in memory of organists, organ devotees and members of the congregation.
 Please click here to read about the overhaul of the organ and the inaugural organ recital.
-You can help maintain this magnificent instrument with its own stories to tell of Chapel Royal organists and composers down the centuries by making a gift to the organ fund.
+You can help maintain this magnificent instrument by making a gift to the organ fund.

 The Choral Foundation supports and maintains the Choir, Director of Music, Organist and Organ Scholar.

-To ensure that any local boy with potential has the best opportunity to train as a chorister and progress with the choir, the Choral Foundation provides a non means tested bursary to each boy to cover the cost of instrumental music lessons, voice coaching or music theory.
-This allows the Director of Music to focus on the demanding choral repertoire knowing that a basic, or indeed advanced, musical education is being gained on a musical instrument.
-To find the Chapel Royal choristers of the future, the Choral Foundation funds a family friendly public open day for prospective choristers on the first Saturday of September each year.
+To ensure that any local boy with potential has the best opportunity to train as a chorister and make progress in the choir, the Choral Foundation provides a non means-tested bursary to each boy to cover the cost of instrumental music lessons, voice coaching or music theory.
+This musical tuition complements a chorister’s training.
+To find the Chapel Royal choristers of the future, the Choral Foundation funds an open day for prospective choristers and their parents in September each year.

-The Chapel Royal is a Royal Peculiar and not subject to parish boundaries.
-The Chaplain, Reverend Anthony Howe, warmly welcomes enquiries from those wishing to join the congregation or to make a visit.
+The Chapel Royal is a royal peculiar and not subject to parish boundaries.
+The Chaplain, Reverend Canon Anthony Howe, warmly welcomes enquiries from those wishing to join the congregation or to make a visit.
 Please click here for more information.